Working in a crew or independently

 Operationally within Ambulance Services, paramedics can work as the senior clinician as part of an ambulance crew alongside an emergency care technician or assistant to support care provision.

-Equally, Paramedics possess the required skills to work independently and can assess, treat and refer patients whilst responding in rapid response emergency cars, motorbikes and in certain circumstance on bicycles.
+Equally, Paramedics possess the required skills to work independently and can assess, treat and refer patients whilst responding in rapid response emergency cars, motorbikes, and in certain circumstances on bicycles.

 Role of a Paramedic

 Paramedics assess the patient's condition and make potentially life-saving decisions about whether the patient can be treated at the scene or transferred to the hospital.
 In non-life-threatening situations, paramedics use their professional judgment to make key clinical decisions on what is best for patients and may refer the patient to alternate healthcare systems or potentially leave the patient at home, providing health promotion and patient-centred advice.
 Paramedics frequently work alongside other healthcare professionals and emergency services to maximise the care provided to patients.